nfodor/apeai/README.md

 ## Overview

 Welcome to the future of API development!
 The Express.js API Generator is the only API you'll ever need.
-Imagine an API so powerful that it takes a simple description of what you need and instantly spins up a fully functional server, ready to serve your requests.
-No more tedious setup or configuration—just describe your API, and let our generator handle the rest.
+Imagine an API so powerful that it takes a simple description of what you need and instantly spins up a fully functional server, ready to serve your requests. **No more tedious setup or configuration—no coding required!** Just describe your API, and let our generator handle the rest.

 ## Quick Start Example